0xzzh/balanceql-slides/README.md

 # BalanceQL

-A tool between a complex dashboard and a plain XL sheet
+A tool between a complex dashboard and a plain XL sheet.

 Try it out! [balanceql.com](https://www.balanceql.com)